THE LAWSUIT THAT COULD

 In August 2023, citizens in Maine began exploring a state initiative to limit contributions to independent political action committees (aka SuperPACs).

-A month after the initiate passed, defenders of the status quo sued to block the law, and we are now working to defend it.
+A month after the initiative passed, defenders of the status quo sued to block the law, and we are now working to defend it.

 WHAT HAPPENS NEXT?